omwei-org/omwei-eabc/profiles/ega-sif-v1.md

         ▼

-Commit Result
+Commit Result (Execution Attestation / EAtt)
 ```

-or bind authorization and commit into a single atomic transition where the implementation provides equivalent evidence.
+or bind authorization and commit into a single atomic transition where the implementation provides equivalent evidence, still issuing an EAtt upon commit.

-In both cases, authorization and execution semantics remain distinguishable.
+In both cases, authorization and execution semantics remain distinguishable, and the resulting EAtt remains traceable back to its originating ECT.

 ---